isomerpages/nlb-biblioasia/articles-archive/features/_posts/2019-07-31-post-us-ex-ex-an-expedition-for-the-ages.md

 <a href="https://biblioasia.nlb.gov.sg/vol-15/issue-2/jul-sep-2019/"><center>Back to Issue</center></a>

 #### **NOTES**
-[^1]:
-[^2]:
-[^3]:
-[^4]:
-[^5]:
-[^6]:
-[^7]:
-[^8]:
-[^9]:
-[^10]:
-Wilkes, C. (1842).
-Synopsis of the cruise of the U.S. Exploring Expedition during the years 1838, ’39, ’40, ’41 & ’42 delivered before the National Institute by its Commander Charles Wilkes on the twentieth of June 1842 to which is added a list of officers and scientific corps attached to the expedition (p.
+[^1]:Wilkes, C. (1842). *Synopsis of the cruise of the U.S. Exploring Expedition during the years 1838, ’39, ’40, ’41 & ’42 delivered before the National Institute by its Commander Charles Wilkes on the twentieth of June 1842 to which is added a list of officers and scientific corps attached to the expedition* (p.
 6).
 Washington, DC: Peter Force.
 Retrieved from Internet Archive.
-Herman Melville’s nephew, Hunn Gansevoort, was on the Wilkes expedition, but he detached with a sick ticket within 11 months.
+[^2]:Herman Melville’s nephew, Hunn Gansevoort, was on the Wilkes expedition, but he detached with a sick ticket within 11 months.
 Melville incorporated aspects from the Ex.
-Ex. into his masterpiece, Moby Dick.
+Ex. into his masterpiece, *Moby Dick*.
-Stanton, W. (1975).
-The Great United States Exploring Expedition of 1838–1842 (p.
+[^3]:Stanton, W. (1975). *The Great United States Exploring Expedition of 1838–1842* (p.
 63).
 Berkeley, Los Angeles; London: University of California Press.
-(Not available in NLB holdings)
+(Not available in NLB holdings).
-The roster of the civilian corps, as it appeared on the date of sailing and as it remained for the most part throughout the voyage was as follows: Charles Pickering and Titian Peale (naturalists), Joseph Couthouy (conchologist), James Dana (mineralogist and geologist), William Brackenridge (horticulturist), William Rich (botanist), Horatio Hale (philologist), Joseph Drayton and Alfred Agate (artists/draughtsmen).
+[^4]:The roster of the civilian corps, as it appeared on the date of sailing and as it remained for the most part throughout the voyage was as follows: Charles Pickering and Titian Peale (naturalists), Joseph Couthouy (conchologist), James Dana (mineralogist and geologist), William Brackenridge (horticulturist), William Rich (botanist), Horatio Hale (philologist), Joseph Drayton and Alfred Agate (artists/draughtsmen).
 See Feipel, L.N.
 (1914).
 The Wilkes Exploring Expedition.
-Its Progress through Half a Century: 1826 1876.
-United States Naval Institute Proceedings, XL, pp. 1323–50.
+Its Progress through Half a Century: 1826 1876. *United States Naval Institute Proceedings*, XL, pp. 1323–50.
 (Not available in NLB holdings)
-USS Porpoise and USS Oregon had arrived in Singapore almost a month earlier on 22 January 1842 and USS Flying Fish on 16 February 1842.
+[^5]:USS *Porpoise* and USS *Oregon* had arrived in Singapore almost a month earlier on 22 January 1842 and USS *Flying Fish* on 16 February 1842.
-King, H.G.R.
+[^6]:King, H.G.R.
 (1979, January).
 Autobiography of Charles Wilkes – Autobiography of Rear Admiral Charles Wilkes, US Navy, 1798–1877, edited by W.J.
 Morgan, D.B.
 Tyler, J. L. Leonhart, and M.F.
 Loughlin.
-Washington: Naval History Division, Department of the Navy.
-Polar Record, 19 (121), pp. 396–397.
-(Not available in NLB holdings)
+Washington: Naval History Division, Department of the Navy. *Polar Record, 19* (121), pp. 396–397.
+(Not available in NLB holdings).
-Wilkes, C. (1845).
-Narrative of the United States’ Exploring Expedition, During the years 1838, 1839, 1840, 1841, 1842 (vols.
+[^7]:Wilkes, C. (1845). *Narrative of the United States’ Exploring Expedition*, *During the years 1838, 1839, 1840, 1841, 1842* (vols.
 I to V).
 Philadelphia: Lea and Blanchard.
 Retrieved from Internet Archive.
-NLB has the condensed and abridged version published by Whittaker and Co. in London, 1845.
+NLB has the [condensed and abridged version](http://eresources.nlb.gov.sg/printheritage/detail/38a84384-a022-43b2-8369-62176ff2c16a.aspx) published by Whittaker and Co. in London, 1845.
 Chapter 38 is on Singapore.
 This book can be retrieved from BookSG.
-Wilkes, 1845, vol. V, p.
+[^8]:Wilkes, 1845, vol. V, p.
 411.
-Wilkes, 1842, p.
+[^9]:Wilkes, 1842, p.
 40.
+[^10]:

 Wilkes, 1845, vol. V, p.
 411.